Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: Supporting Examples

 This is consistent with the long-run trajectory of GPUs: \begin{itemize} \item fixed-function graphics pipelines gave way to shaders---for example, hardware transform-and-lighting moved into programmable vertex shaders, and fixed texture combiners and per-pixel lighting moved into programmable pixel (fragment) shaders, \item shaders evolved into unified programmable compute, and \item graphics hardware absorbed tensor acceleration, which is now increasingly presented as programmable matrix machinery rather than rigid frontends. \end{itemize}

 As rendering quality depends more on neural reconstruction than on fixed multi-pass logic, graphics processors are pulled toward more programmable, matrix-oriented substrates.
-Programmability is not itself equivalent to AI scaling; rather, it is the architectural response to workloads whose value-producing stages keep moving and whose scalable work increasingly lands on shared tensor- and compute-intensive machinery.
-Figure~\ref{fig:graphics-pipeline-shift} shows this shift at the level of rendering passes: in ray-traced pipelines with learned reconstruction, early visibility stages become bounded acquisition passes, while later stages absorb more of the scalable, compute-intensive workload.
-Appendix~\ref{app:bandwidth} shows that bandwidth limits reinforce rather than overturn this direction of change: memory friction deforms the interior optimum but does not change the threshold itself.
-The same logic motivates the next question: if scalable work keeps migrating, why do AI domain-specific accelerators not simply displace the GPU?
+Here, programmability should be understood in the modern AI-shaped sense, not as generic instruction-set flexibility alone: the substrate must absorb software and workload change faster than dedicated silicon can be redesigned.
+Figure~\ref{fig:graphics-pipeline-shift} shows that shift at the level of rendering passes, while Appendix~\ref{app:bandwidth} shows that bandwidth limits reinforce rather than overturn it.
+The same logic motivates the next question: if scalable work keeps migrating, why do both GPUs and AI accelerators get pulled toward greater programmability?